caccialdo/droppyjs/README.md

 ```

 ## Droppy's options
-When creating a new droppy, some options can be passed to the constructor as its second argument.
-These options include:
+When creating a new droppy, an configuration object can be passed to the constructor as a second argument.
+Supported options include:

 | Name | Type | Description | Default value |
 |------|------|-------------|---------------|